WDD 131: Dynamic Web Fundamentals

 3. Use JavaScript to respond to events and dynamically modify HTML.

-4. Demonstrate the traits of an effective team member (such as clear communication, collaboration, fulfilling assignments, and meeting deadlines).
+4. Demonstrate the traits of an effective team member including clear communication, collaboration, fulfilling assignments, and meeting deadlines.

 Task

-Design and build a single page based upon the following wireframe as the layout and content location guide:
+Design and build a single webpage using the following wireframe as the layout and content location guide:

 Wireframe Designs and Example Screenshots